 Source to Switch

 Source to Switch is a video explaining how Puget Sound Energy customers get their electric energy from generation source to the home.
 Play the video at the bottom of this page.

 Our diversified mix

 The electricity we provide our customers is generated using a number of different resources.
-In 2011, hydroelectric power accounted for half of our power portfolio.
+In 2012, hydroelectric power accounted for nearly half of our power portfolio.
 We also generate electricity with our own thermal power plants.
 We share ownership of a large coal-fired generating facility in eastern Montana, and we own several natural-gas-fired power plants in the Puget Sound region.

 Wind power is a very important and increasingly prominent resource for PSE.
 We own and operate three large wind farms in Central and Eastern Washington.
 Those wind farms together produce enough electricity, on average, to power about 230,000 homes.
 According to the American Wind Energy Association, PSE is the second-largest utility producer of wind power in the United States.

 Washington state's renewable energy requirement